erashish41/react-vite-practice/01_react_vite/src/source.md

 - You can also create your own custom hooks by creating functions starting with use ensures that React can identify it as a Hook. (ex. use Fetch, use Form)
 - Ensure Hooks are Called in the Same Order.
 This allows React to properly preserve between re-renders.

+- console.log(useState ()) :it will give us 2 array [undefined, function()]

+- Functions passed to useState() and setState() runs twice during development mode to prevent developers from running side effects. (due to React.fragments)
+- Side effects in programming refer to changes or interactions that occur outside the scope of a function or block of code.
+- React.js compares previous state and new state using Object.is(), if it finds both are same then it will ignore re-rendering.
+- React.js batches all setStates() inside a event handlers and run them at the same time. to access the value immediately after setting a state, then you will get old value as it' asynchronous.